proxmox/proxmox-datacenter-manager/README.md

     - Manage: only access to GET and some POST calls, to alter the state (e.g., start/stop) of a resource, but not to alter its configuration

-      POST allows creation too, so this may require some anotations in the API schema.
+      POST allows creation too, so this may require some annotations in the API schema.

     - Admin: can do everything